 WEIGHT: About 55 to 85 pounds

-The Irish Water Spaniel hails from Ireland, where it has long been used as a versatile hunting dog, able to point, flush, and retrieve downed birds, including ducks, geese, pheasant, and quail.
-The Irish Water Spaniel is covered in covered with dense, tight, crisp curls, but the long tail is completely smooth tail, earning the breed the nickname of “Rat Tail Spaniel.”
-The coat does not shed and is considered hypoallergenic, but it requires frequent brushing and regular professional grooming to keep it looking its best.
+The Irish water spaniel hails from Ireland, where it has long been used as a versatile hunting dog, able to point, flush, and retrieve downed birds, including ducks, geese, pheasant, and quail.
+The Irish water spaniel is covered in covered with dense, tight, crisp curls, but the long tail is completely smooth tail, earning the breed the nickname of “Rat Tail Spaniel.”
+The coat is low shed and is considered hypoallergenic, but it requires frequent brushing and regular professional grooming to keep it looking its best.

 Height: 21 to 24 inches tall at the shoulder

 Physical Characteristics: Strongly built and well-boned.
 The dense, crisp, and tightly curled coat comes in solid liver (brown).Continue to 9 of 16 below.